Still A Workingman’s Headquarters

-Workingman’s Headquarters, presumed closed forever, opened it’s doors briefly on New Year’s eve.
+Workingman’s Headquarters, presumed closed forever, opened its doors briefly on New Year’s eve.

-Although the brothers who own the handyman shop repeatedly refused to be written about, (Mission Local asked on several occasions), a passerby noticed the doors to be open and took a few photographs.
+Although the brothers who own the handyman shop repeatedly refused to be written about (Mission Local asked on several occasions), a passerby noticed that the doors were open and took a few photographs.

 Yelp reviews show a full five stars with decent reviews.
-One yelper even commented on the brothers’ jackets,“brothers who look like they are as old as the sands of time, and walk around in these really awesome knee-length blue lab coats.”
+One yelper even commented on the brothers’ jackets: “brothers who look like they are as old as the sands of time, and walk around in these really awesome knee-length blue lab coats.”

 Located at 2871 Mission Street, the Workingman’s Headquarters still remains a mystery.